Applying for Admission as a Transfer Student

 What about the admission interview?

 While interviews are not required of students applying for transfer admission, the Admission staff may request an interview with certain applicants to obtain additional information or clarify information.
-Interested students are strongly encouraged to visit the campus (The Admissions’ information session and tour schedule).
+Interested students are strongly encouraged to visit the campus.
+To sign up, click here: Visit Campus

 To apply for admission, applicants must submit the following information to the Office of Admissions: